-The site is located within public right-of-way located next to a commercial building parking lot and provides approximately 30' of separation from the adjacent residential zone.
-The proposed antennas will be screened and located on a 24' tall light pole monopole and painted green color to match City of Oakland light poles on the commercial corridor, thus it will not disrupt the overall community character of the site.
+The site is located within public right-of-way located next to a commercial parking lot and provides approximately 30' of separation from the adjacent residential zone.
+The proposed antennas will be located on a 24' tall light pole monopole and painted to match green color finish of the City of Oakland light poles on the commercial corridor, thus it will not disrupt the overall community character of the site.